 With a prefab option, you don’t need to worry about the cost of materials or the generator, as they’re already built into the cost when you purchase the package.
 Prefabricated steam showers typically cost around $2,800 to $5,930.

-For custom steam showers designed exactly to your liking, you’ll need to take into account the cost of materials such as tiles and glass.
+For custom steam showers designed exactly to your liking, you’ll need to consider the cost of materials such as tiles and glass.
 Tiles will cost, on average, $1,000 for three shower walls.
-The cost to install glass doors is around $900 to $1,300, depending on their thickness and type of glass.
+The cost to install glass shower doors is around $900 to $1,300, depending on their thickness and the type of glass.

 You’ll need a generator to power your new steam shower, which should come with your prefabricated unit.
 Those building a custom steam shower, or who already have a shower set up and are waiting for a steam upgrade, will find that a generator costs around $500 to $2,000.